 For individuals who suffer from drug or alcohol addiction, there are countless resources and methods available to address this miserable and dangerous illness.
-While many addicts and alcoholics sadly choose not to get help, and reap the tragic consequences of their disease, many individuals reach a point at which they are willing and ready to change and accept help.
+While many addicts and alcoholics sadly choose not to get help (it is never too late to get help), and reap the tragic consequences of their disease, many individuals reach a point at which they are willing and ready to change and accept help.
 For these people, there are numerous treatment centers, therapists, doctors, and psychiatrists.

 In addition to these often necessary resources, there are also fellowships that offer recovery steps that can help addicts and alcoholics break free from their addiction.
 These organizations- most notably Alcoholics Anonymous and Narcotics Anonymous- offer twelve recovery steps that can help desperate and hopeless individuals find a life free of substances and full of joy, purpose, and healing.